Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It may feel childish but I defy you to visit Chambord and not try the experience for yourself.

-Yet it is stuffed with symbolism, so perhaps it was more than a simple hunting pit stop.
+And yet the place is thick with symbolism, which suggests it was more than just a royal hunting stop.

 Louis XIV, whose reign started about a century after François' death, would spend a lot more time in Chambord than his distant relative (Louis was a member of another branch of the family — royal successions in France are nothing if not complicated).
 Chambord was so big he had room numbers assigned so he would not get lost.

-Yes, we know it lives in the Louvre BUT — there was a time...
+Yes, we know it lives in the Louvre BUT — once upon a time...

 Like Chenonceau, Chambord did its patriotic duty during World War II.
 As the Nazis marched towards Paris, authorities feared (with reason) that works of art would be looted.